padriba/NLP_MeTaxa/README.md

    - taxa_id: taxonomic identifier
    - lineage: corresponding lineage track as a hierarchically sorted list of parent taxids

-   If the user chooses to print the NCBI taxnomy tree, NLP_MeTaxa will create for each fasta file a taxonomy tree
+   If the user chooses to print the NCBI taxnomy tree, NLP-MeTaxa will create for each fasta file a taxonomy tree

   ## NLP Vectorization
   To get a word2vec embedding representation :